hawkeye-stan/msfs-popout-panel-manager/README.md

 * Cold Start Feature.
 Instrumentation panels can be popped out even when they're not powered on (for G1000 Only) to overcome an outstanding MSFS bug.

-* Auto Panning feature remembers the cockpit camera angle when you first define the pop out panels.
+* (Version 4.1+ backward compatibility support) Auto Panning feature remembers the cockpit camera angle when you first define the pop out panels.
 You can now pan, zoom in, and zoom out to identify offscreen panels and the camera angle will be saved and reused.
 This feature requires the use of Ctrl-Alt-0 keyboard binding to save custom camera view per plane configuration.
 (Can be configured to use 0 through 9).
 If the keyboard binding is currently being used.
 The auto-panning feature will overwrite the saved camera view if enabled.

 * Fine-grain control of positioning of panels down to pixel level.